ubuntu-mate/ubuntu-mate.org/blog/20160630-ubuntu-mate-yakkety-alpha1.md

 we put in big mobs of effort to ensure it's not complete ball dust.
 Give it a burl!**

-Thea above statement is for the benefit of our friends at [#systemau](https://systemau.net.au/) who lament the often predictable and dreary wording used in Linux distro release announcements.
+The above statement is for the benefit of our friends at [#systemau](https://systemau.net.au/) who lament the often predictable and dreary wording used in Linux distro release announcements.
 We hope we've help restore balance to the force `;-)`